Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

-These are just some of the reason's people claim they don't like vegetables that are grown in water.
-If there is a difference in taste it will be down to the quality of the food in the water.
-Even if, tomatoes (as an example) are grown in different qualities of soil, there is a taste difference.
+These are just some of the reasons people claim they don't like vegetables grown in water.
+Any difference in taste will be down to the quality of the food in the water.
+Even if tomatoes (as an example) are grown in different soil qualities, there is a taste difference.
 The same is true for the vitamin content.

-There will always be people who are unwilling to accept the fact that many plants can be grown this way, as some people are closed minded.Don't waste your time trying to sway them, just enjoy your freshly grown crops.
+There will always be people who are unwilling to accept that many plants can be grown this way, as some people are closed-minded.
+Please don't waste your time trying to sway them.
+You can enjoy your freshly grown crops.

 Growing House Plants Hydroponically

-Below is a list of house plants that are ideal to grow without soil.
+Below is a list of house plants that are ideal for growing without soil.
 These will grow quite happily in a hydroponic system.

-You may know many of them and be growing them already.
+- You may know many of them and be growing them already.
 So why not use a cutting and begin growing it in your new system?
 Not only are houseplants beautiful to have in a home, but they also help clean the air by absorbing carbon dioxide.
-Which of these will you try cultivating in water?
+Which of these will you try cultivating first?

 House Plants Well Suited to Hydroponics